OdayAli2249/covid-19-sentiment-analysis/README.md

 ## Model Training and Evaluation

+To ensure robust model performance and avoid overfitting, the dataset was divided into three parts: training, cross-validation, and testing sets.

+- **Training Set**: Used to train the models, this set contains the majority of the data and allows the models to learn the underlying patterns.
+- **Cross-Validation Set**: This set is used to fine-tune the models and select the best hyperparameters.
+By evaluating model performance on the cross-validation set, we can optimize the models without overfitting to the training data.
+- **Testing Set**: The final set, which is used to evaluate the performance of the models after training and hyperparameter tuning.
+This set provides an unbiased assessment of how well the models generalize to new, unseen data.

+The data was split as follows:
+- **Training Set**: 70%
+- **Cross-Validation Set**: 15%
+- **Testing Set**: 15%

 Two different models were trained to classify the sentiment of the text data:
 - **Deep Learning with Artificial Neural Networks (ANN)**: Leveraging the power of deep learning to capture complex patterns in the data.
 - **Linear Regression**: A simple yet effective model for sentiment prediction.